Ramya152/streamlit/README.md

 Imagine you're a new resident in a city and want to explore the safety and crime statistics of different neighborhoods.
 You can use TonksGuard Web App to analyze crime trends, find nearby police departments for each neighborhood, and access emergency contacts in case of any safety concerns.
 Additionally, if you need support or assistance related to crime victimization, you can easily find information about relevant support organizations through the application.

 <h2>How to Run</h2>
-To run the TonksGuard Web App locally, follow these steps:
+To run the TonksGuard Web App locally, follow these steps:<br />
-1. Clone the repository to your local machine.
+1. Clone the repository to your local machine.<br />
-2. Install the required dependencies using pip install -r requirements.txt.
+2. Install the required dependencies using pip install -r requirements.txt.<br />
-3. Set up environment variables for accessing crime datasets and geolocation services.
+3. Set up environment variables for accessing crime datasets and geolocation services.<br />
 4. Run the application using streamlit run app.py.

 <h3>Contributing</h3>